kdeps/schema/README.md

   - **install pkl-gen-go in gha for running pkl tests** (`5317aa2`)
   - **fix gha build** (`650674f`)
   - **enhance workflows to gen relnotes on gha trigger** (`f088834`)

-### Complete Release History

-*Detailed changelog showing all changes from the beginning of the project*

 ## v0.3.0 (*2025-07-02*)